dukaitamas/livewire-poll/README.md

-start it in terminal: php artisan serve https://laravel-livewire.com green commented this in app.blade.php :
+start it in terminal: php artisan serve https://laravel-livewire.com green commented this in app.blade.php : use this in the bottom of the: head section  <livewire:styles /> instead of  @livewireStyles use this in the bottom of the: body section <livewire:scripts /> instead of @liveweireScripts create-poll.php use  <input type="text" wire:model.live="title"> instead of <input type="text" wire:model="title">
- {{-- @livewireStyles //////this does not work in http://127.0.0.1:8000 page F12 network -all
-    need to use the correct HTML syntax! --}}
-    use this in the bottom of the: head section  <livewire:styles />
-    use this in the bottom of the: body section <livewire:scripts />
-create-poll.php use  <input type="text" wire:model.live="title"> instead of <input type="text" wire:model="title">